-NEAR.AI Inference API (OpenAI Compatible)
+NEAR AI Inference API (OpenAI Compatible)¶

-NEAR.AI provides an OpenAI-compatible API for inference, allowing you to easily integrate powerful language models into your applications.
-This guide covers the basic endpoints and how to use them.
+NEAR AI provides an OpenAI-compatible API for inference, allowing you to easily integrate powerful language models into your applications.

-Other examples available here: examples
+Agent examples are available here: nearai examples, nearai_langchain examples

-Getting Started
+Getting Started¶

-1. Install all dependencies
+- Install all dependencies

-a. using pip:
+a. using pip

 # Create a virtual environment